REST API Introduction

 -H "Authorization: Bearer your-api-key"

-Order a Pizza (Create Firewall Policy)
+Order a langos (Create Firewall Policy)

-# Pizza version
+# langos version

-curl -X POST "https://tonys-pizza.com/api/v1/orders" \
+curl -X POST "https://tonys-langos.com/api/v1/orders" \

 -H "Content-Type: application/json" \